-Fragments are for example used for containing test classes.
-This way the tests can access the host plug-in classes, even if the host plug-in does not define them as external API.
-Sometimes tests are also contained in normal plug-ins, in this case they can only test the external API for other plug-ins.
+Fragments can be used to contain test classes.
+This way the tests can access the internal API of the plug-in classes and test it.
+Tests can also be contained in their own plug-in.
+In this case, they can only test the external API of other plug-ins.